Faroe Islands: Economy

 Klaksvík, on the island of Borðoy, is the Faroe Islands' second-largest town.

 Economic troubles caused by the collapse of the Faroese fishing industry in the early 1990s brought high unemployment rates of 10 to 15% by the mid-1990s.
 Unemployment decreased in the later 1990s, down to about 6% at the end of 1998.
 By June 2008 unemployment had declined to 1.1%, before rising to 3.4% in early 2009.
 In December 2019 the unemployment reached a record low 0.9%.
 Nevertheless, the almost total dependence on fishing and fish farming means that the economy remains vulnerable.
-The biggest private company of the Faroe Islands is the salmon farming company Bakkafrost, which is the largest of the four salmon farming companies in the Faroe Islands and the third biggest in the world.
+The largest private company of the Faroe Islands is the salmon farming company Bakkafrost, which is also the largest of the four salmon farming companies in the Faroe Islands, and eighth largest in the world.

 In 2011, 13% of the Faroe Islands' national income consists of economic aid from Denmark, corresponding to roughly 5% of GDP.

 Since 2000, the government has fostered new information technology and business projects to attract new investment.
-The introduction of Burger King in Tórshavn was widely publicized as a sign of the globalization of Faroese culture.
+The introduction of Burger King in Tórshavn was widely publicised as a sign of the globalisation of Faroese culture.
 It remains to be seen whether these projects will succeed in broadening the islands' economic base.
 The islands have one of the lowest unemployment rates in Europe, but this should not necessarily be taken as a sign of a recovering economy, as many young students move to Denmark and other countries after leaving high school.
 This leaves a largely middle-aged and elderly population that may lack the skills and knowledge to fill newly developed positions in the Faroes.
 Nonetheless, in 2008, the Faroes were able to make a $52 million loan to Iceland in the wake of the 2008 financial crisis.

 On 5 August 2009, two opposition parties introduced a bill in the Løgting to adopt the euro as the national currency, pending a referendum.
 The euro was not adopted.